xixogo5105/uiptv/README.md

 <br />&emsp;To compile for Ubuntu for instance, you need to install
 <br />&emsp;sudo apt-get install build-essential libz-dev zlib1g-dev
 <br />&emsp;Then compile with mvn gluonfx:build.
-<br />&emsp;Chances are that there will be further missing dependencies. mvn gluonfx:build may fail in this case, please carefully read the message as
+<br />&emsp;Chances are that there will be further missing dependencies. mvn gluonfx:build may fail in this case,
-<br />&emsp;it w<p>ill describe the missing dependecnies (or google error messages)
+<br />&emsp;please carefully read the message as it will describe the missing dependecnies
-<br />&emsp;Once everything is sucessfully compile please copy
+<br />&emsp;(or google error messages) Once everything is sucessfully compile please copy
 <br />&emsp;.../target/uiptv/target/gluonfx/x86_64-linux/UIPTV & web folder from .../target. make UIPTV executable
 <br />&emsp;and double click to run it.
 ### Misc